SirwanCode/DihokButtons/README.md

 ```

-🔴to change color, just replace class "dButton-045-blue" with one the following
+➰to change color, just replace class "dButton-045-blue" with one the following
 &nbsp;&nbsp;&nbsp;&nbsp;&#128311; dButton-045-green
 &nbsp;&nbsp;&nbsp;&nbsp;&#128311; dButton-045-red
 &nbsp;&nbsp;&nbsp;&nbsp;&#128311; dButton-045-violet
 &nbsp;&nbsp;&nbsp;&nbsp;&#128311; dButton-045-orange

-📌📌 Open index.html and we have listed all buttons and how to add each one
+📌📌📌<h3> Open index.html and we have listed all buttons and how to add each one</h3>📌📌📌

 ## :art: Customization